saidvandeklundert/saidvandeklundert.github.io/_posts/2019-10-28-mpls_l3vpn_cisco_iosxr_juniper_mx.md

 ![MPLS L3VPN with BGP](/img/cisco_iosxr_mpls_l3pnv_bgp.png "MPLS L3VPN with BGP")

-When looking over Juniper configuration, I always prefer to use the <b>display set</b> knob as I think it greatly improves the readability.
-I was happy to find out recently that in IOS XR, you can use <b>show running-config formal</b> to retrieve the configuration of the device in a similar way.
-In this article, I will use <b>show configuration | display set</b> on the Juniper MX device and <b>show running-config formal</b> on the Cisco IOS XR device.
+At first, I will share the complete configuration.
+I will use <b>show configuration | display set</b> on the Juniper MX device and <b>show running-config formal</b> on the Cisco IOS XR device.

+After this, I will do a walkthrough of the configuration and I will finish up verifying everything.

 The configuration:
 ==================